 - Pantry items you already have- salt, pepper, olive oil

-- First, boil the noodles and cook them according to the package directions and set aside.
+- Boil the noodles and cook them according to the package directions and set aside.

-- Slice the courgette in half lengthways, then slice into half-moons.
+- Courgette- slice in half lengthways, then slice into half-moons.
 And slice the onion into thin half-moon slices.
-Set all this aside while you peel the prawns.

-- To peel them, pull the heads off and peel the shell all the way down to the tail, leaving the tail intact.
+- To peel the prawns- peel the shell all the way down to the tail, leaving the tail intact.

 - Heat your olive oil in a non-stick frying pan and once the oil is hot, saute the prawns on both sides.
 They'll only take about 2 minutes per side.
 Once they're done, remove them to a plate while you finish making the curry.

 - Add the sliced onions into the frying pan and gently fry for about 3 minutes, until the onions are softened and starting to turn translucent. *Hint- Adding some salt to the onions starts to pull the moisture out and soften them quickly and evenly.